ronhombre/KyberKotlin/README.md

 aiming at different security levels.
 Specifically, Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.

 This project is heavily based on [kyberJCE](https://github.com/fisherstevenk/kyberJCE) by Steven Fisher.
+At the moment, this is about to change.
+Code is now fully based on FIPS 203!
 In addition, parts of the code are based on other open-source implementations of CRYSTALS-Kyber (ML-KEM).

 ## CAUTION